amit-kd/nodejs_training/README.md

 # Simple Webserver

-The simple node application helps to understand user how to start a simple webserver using node js native modules.
+The simple node application helps to understand user how to start a simple webserver using node js native modules and try to access files named default, can be either of html / css / js / json / jpg / png / gif file formates in the browser.
 One can easily run the whole app in browser by `node main` or `node main.js` commands from cmd / terminal.

 # Basic Node js application without framework